How to Apply

 - The Department of Philosophy does not admit students who seek only a master’s degree, but, like all humanities departments here, we customarily refer a select group of qualified applicants to the University's Master of Arts Program in the Humanities (MAPH).
 (See below in this section for details.)

-- Applicants will be notified of the results of their application for admission, at the earliest, in early February and, at the latest, in early March.
+- Applicants will be notified of the results of their application for admission, at the latest, in early March.

 Eligibility for the PhD Program